scramjetorg/platform-samples/python/telegram-write/README.md

 si seq deploy dist -f config.json

 # Input some data
-si inst input -
+si inst output -
 ```

-Now type something in and you should see the same phrase on your telegram channel.
+As soon as anything comes through the Topic, it will be forwarded to the Telegram channel.
 ___